simontarzi/CDE_hands_on_lab/README.md

 To learn more about Iceberg in CDE please visit [Using Apache Iceberg in Cloudera Data Engineering](https://docs.cloudera.com/data-engineering/cloud/manage-jobs/topics/cde-using-iceberg.html).

-## Exercise - proceed with DAG’s and/or CDE CLI for the next 1 hour
+## Exercise - proceed with DAG’s and/or CDE CLI until 16:10

 ##### Executing Airflow Basic DAG